Clothing brand fashion startup business model planning

 • **The disadvantages are significant:**

-• Customer acquisition is expensive and your problem alone.
+• Customer acquisition is expensive and your problem alOne.
 In wholesale, the retailer's existing traffic finds your product.
 DTC means you have to generate all of your own traffic through paid ads, social media, SEO, and email marketing.
 This is hard and expensive.

 • Discovery is limited.
 Customers don't stumble on DTC brands.
 They have to actively find you.
 Being stocked at a respected gym, a boutique, or a sports retailer puts your product in front of customers who would never have searched for you online.